Psychology, Psychiatry, Psychotherapy & Counselling London

 What is Psychotherapeutic Counselling?
 Psychotherapeutic counselling is distinguished from traditional counselling by its emphasis on the co-creation of an in-depth therapeutic relationship; wherein the suffering human being is viewed holistically, body, mind and soul and in the context of a concrete life situation and developmental stage.
 UKCP member psychotherapeutic counsellors are counsellors who have trained to a UKCP recognised standard and are competent to practice to the highest standards of counselling.
 Source: UKCP - UK Council for Psychotherapy

 Differences Between Counselling and Psychotherapy Counselling and psychotherapy are forms of talking therapy and have many similarities.
 It is not possible to make a generally accepted distinction between counselling and psychotherapy.
 There are well founded traditions which use the terms interchangeably and others which distinguish between them.
-There is usually a general understanding that a psychotherapist has had longer training than a counsellor, and can work with a wider range of clients/patients.
+There is usually a general understanding that a psychotherapist has had longer training than a counsellor and can work with a wider range of clients/patients.
 Issues people bring to counselling and psychotherapy may be the same.
-Psychotherapy is often considered to take longer than counselling and go deeper.
+Psychotherapy is often considered to take longer than counselling and goes deeper, working with meaning, the unconscious.
 For psychotherapists there are often twice as many training hours, tutor contact time, supervised client work and personal therapy, usually several years.

 What is Psychiatry Psychiatrists are qualified medical doctors, specialising in the diagnosis and treatment of mental illness.
 Psychiatrists don't usually offer talking therapy.
 They can prescribe psychiatric medication.
 A Psychiatrist works within a medical framework and so will have trained as a medical doctor first and then specialised in psychiatry.
 Psychiatrists diagnose and treat mental illnesses and mental disorders through management and prevention.
 Psychiatrists also consider the social, psychological and medical causes.
 Only psychiatrists and medical doctors can prescribe medications.
 For further information, go to The Royal College of Psychiatrists web site.